sshirsat2020/Group19_BENG183/finalPaper/KMeans/Group19.md

 # Introduction to K-Means Clustering
-### By Shruti Shirsathe, Min-Son Tran, and Lily Steiner
+### By Shruti Shirsathe, Minh-Son Tran, and Lily Steiner
 ## Overview

 k-Means Clustering is a topic that falls under Machine Learning.
 To give some context, there are different types of machine learning algorithms such as: